Fourier-Jacobi models of Deligne-Lusztig characters and depth zero local descent for unitary groups: Introduction

 \subsection{Organization of the paper}

-The contents of the paper subdivide into two parts: in Sections \ref{sec-P}--\ref{sec-TNRE} we study the Fourier-Jacobi models for finite classical groups, and in Sections \ref{sec-LDPUG}--\ref{sec-EDZLD} we study the depth zero local descent for $p$-adic unitary groups.
+The contents of the paper are divided into two parts: The first, spanning \Cref{sec-P} to \Cref{sec-TNRE}, focuses on the Fourier-Jacobi models for finite classical groups.
+The second, spanning \Cref{sec-LDPUG} to \Cref{sec-EDZLD}, addresses the depth zero local descent for $p$-adic unitary groups.